markus7017/myfiles/shelly/READMEbeta.md

 ### Instalation

-As described above the binding will be installed by copying the jar into the addons folder of your OH installation.
-Once a stable state is reached the binding may become part of the openHAB 2.5 distribution, but this will take some time.
+## Additional Notes

+### General

-The binding was developed an tested on OH version 2.5.
+* The binding was developed an tested on OH version 2.5.
 It may still run on 2.4, but I'm no longer testing this.

-# Additional Notes

-## General

 * You should use firmware version 1.5.7 or never.
 Consider to go to 1.6, it has various fixes and features for CoIoT and other new features, It might be that the binding is working with older versions, but thos will no longer supported.